DistanceDevelopment/spatial-workshops/slides/bibliography.md

 # Other approaches

-* Comparison of different techniques
+* Comparison of different techniques for spatial modelling
   * Oppel, S., Meirinho, A., Ramírez, I., Gardner, B., O’Connell, A. F., Miller, P. I., & Louzao, M. (2012).
 Comparison of five modelling techniques to predict the spatial distribution and abundance of seabirds.
 Biological Conservation, 156, 94–104. http://doi.org/10.1016/j.biocon.2011.11.013